ChanthaKammer/capstone/Capstone.client/README.md

 Members logged in can visit their account page and see which Tournament they joined, badges won and comments that were posted on a Tournament they are hosting.

-Members in the account page will be able to edit their profile info.
+Members in their account page will be able to edit their profile info.

+>GAME PURSUIT was Created by Quentin Mick, Chantha Kammer, Steven Pogue, Phil Egleston, and Aj Vancattenburch.

+>API- RAWG.io  is a large video game Database!

+>Frontend framework in VUE, backend used Node.js with mongoDb.

+>Special Thanks to CodeWorks Staff for guiding us in making the App.
+We had lots of questions and they didn't get sick of us!

 CodeWorks Vue Starter
 =====================